Read This First

 Prompt 1: Provide a list of the most common definitions of emergence used by philosophers and scientists today.

-The section works by contrast: Common Definitions of Emergence as a defining term, Weak Emergence as a load-bearing piece, and Strong Emergence as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Common Definitions of Emergence as a defining term, Weak Emergence as a load-bearing piece, and Strong Emergence as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Common Definitions of Emergence distinct from Weak Emergence.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Common Definitions of Emergence distinct from Weak Emergence.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This definition emphasizes that complex systems have properties that cannot be predicted or explained simply by looking at the individual parts.
 For example, the consciousness of a human mind is an emergent property of the brain, even though the brain is made up of individual neurons.